DCAN-Labs/loes-scoring-2/doc/WIPs/alex_net.md

 multiplications combined with a non-linear function computed by `ReLU`.

 1. Conv3d(...)  # For the purposes of explaining AlexNet, we can consider `Conv3d` to be a `k x k x k` cube with each voxel containing a number.
 This is scanned across and through `k x k x k` sub-cubicles of the 3-dimensional MRI.
 That is, we are taking the dot product of the `k x k x k` convulotion kernel with the `k x k x k` sub-cubicles of the MRI.
 2. BatchNorm3d(...)  # Batch normalization.
 Normalizes the output of the previous layer.
-This is to keep the values from going
+This is to keep the values 'reasonable' for Step 3.
-3. ReLU(...)  # TODO Give plain English description
+3. ReLU(...)  # Rectified linear unit.
+We use ReLU as our activation function.
 4. MaxPool3d(...)  # TODO Give plain English description

 With CNNs, by constructing